TheSilver1023/Color-Display-MCBE/guides/EN.md

 > [!TIP]
 > I recommend that when importing the Resource Pack and the Behavior Pack, go to the game folder and move the folders to the following ones: `development_behavior_packs` and `development_resource_packs`.
-> This will help you when editing an image or its size.
+> This will help you when editing an image or its display size.
 Changes will be applied without much complication.
 ---

-- ## Editing screen sizes
+- ## Editing display sizes
 To edit the size, go to the [Resource Pack](https://github.com/TheSilver1023/Color-Display/tree/main/Color%20Display/Resource%20Pack) folder in the `particles` folder and in the `redstone.json` file, look for the key `minecraft:particle_appearance_billboard` and you can edit the `size`:
 ```json
 "minecraft:particle_appearance_billboard": {